 Article Redirect RemovalFRTV edits the article link at the top of a thread (the one decorated with a circumflex) to go directly to the article instead of detouring through a page that reminds you what you already know, namely that you are leaving the FR site.

-InstallationTo use FRTV, make sure that you are running Firefox with the Greasemonkey extension installed.
+InstallationTo install FRTV in Firefox, make sure you have the Greasemonkey extension installed.
 Then click here to install FRTV.
 Greasemonkey will show a dialog allowing you to approve the installation (or view the source if you wish).
-FRTV has been tested with Firefox 1.5 and 2.0 and Greasemonkey 0.6.8.

 UsageOn page load, FRTV performs the blank line and article redirect edits and adds Quote buttons to the posts, as well as buttons and keyboard shortcuts to access the tree view and poster report functions.